bajamircea/bajamircea.github.io/_posts/2015-03-06-c-api-objects.markdown

 `fopen` is the constructor function.
 It opens a file and returns a `FILE` pointer as the object handle.
 If called again (e.g. to open another file), it returns a pointer to a new `FILE` instance.
 Use `fread` and `fwrite` to read or write a buffer to the file.
-Pass them the appropriate `FILE` pointer as the handle, in addition to the three arguments related to the buffer.
+Pass them the appropriate `FILE` pointer, as the handle, in addition to the three arguments related to the buffer.
 Call `fclose` at the end to free resources associated with a handle.